 Campus-Based Master’s in Communication Programs in Wyoming

-The University of Wyoming’s MA in Communication, referred to as the COJO Graduate Program is a 31-33 credit program that features a diverse curriculum wherein students can explore in-depth topics, research methods, and skills in both human communication and mediated communication.
+The University of Wyoming’s Master of Arts in Communication is a 31-33 credit program that features a diverse curriculum wherein students can explore in-depth topics, research methods, and skills in both human communication and mediated communication.
 Through this program, students can investigate topics such as interpersonal communication, cross-cultural communication, rhetoric, small group communication, mass and new media, broadcasting, advertising, public relations, print media, visual communication, blogging, entertainment, and other related fields.

-All students in UW’s COJO Graduate Program are required to take four courses in communication theory and methods during their first year.
+All students in UW’s Master of Arts in Communication program are required to take four courses in communication theory and methods during their first year.
 First, they must complete three courses in Qualitative Research Methods, Quantitative Research Methods, and Foundations of Journalism and Communication.
 Subsequently, they must choose one theory course from three selections: Rhetorical Theory and Criticism, Seminar in Mass Communications, and Seminar in Communication Theory.
 Upon completing their core courses, students may then pick from a wide range of electives, such as Communication Technology and Society, Digital Video Production, Advanced Interpersonal Communication, Mass Media and Society, Public Affairs Reporting, and Photojournalism.
 As mentioned previously, when building their course of study, students are free to choose from courses associated with either the human or mediated communication degree concentrations, to tailor their course of study.

 Online Master’s in Communication Programs in Wyoming